dnasko/baby_virome/README.md

 	--out viral_functional
 ```

-Two output files will be written: "*_whole_virome_.txt" and "*_per_query.txt".
+Two output files will be written, a "whole virome" and a "per query" file.
 The whole virome file contains two columns showing the overall abundance of various SEED subsystems throughout the entire metagenome, e.g.:

 ```bash
 43526.42        DNA Metabolism